V4M0N0S/altv-tablet/README.md

 # TABLET Script for alt:V
-This is a small tablet example with webview in alt:V Preview is here: https://imgur.com/a/AEpBVnr
+This is a small tablet example with webview in alt:V<br>
+Preview is here: https://imgur.com/a/AEpBVnr

 ## Current features